 We’re Available to Help

-Health emergencies can be frightening, especially when your smile is threatened.
-But don’t worry — we can help you, no matter the dental emergency you have.
+Emergency dentistry can be frightening, especially when your smile is threatened.
+But don’t worry — we can help you no matter the dental emergency you have.
 We can provide comfortable solutions that’ll have you smiling again in no time.

 Call our office at (432) 333-6169 and we can help you, no matter when you call.
-We offer same-day emergency dental services and appointments so you don’t have to suffer.
+We offer same-day emergency dental care and appointments so you don’t have to suffer.

 Emergency Tooth Extractions & Oral Surgery